typhonjs-typedoc/typedoc-theme-dmt/README.md

     // A positive integer greater than 0 providing a limit on main search query results.
     "limit": 10
+  },

+  // Control additional theme settings that the DMT offers.
+Theme animation for accordion / details elements works great
+  // for small to larger documentation efforts.
+However, for very large projects it may be useful to completely disable
+  // theme animation due to the amount of DOM elements displayed.
+Theme animation uses WAAPI to animate the `height` of
+  // details elements and this causes layout reflows.
+You may opt in this case to turn off theme animation completely.
+  "dmtSettings": {
+    "animation": true // When true theme animation is enabled.
   }
 }
 ```